-HUD regulations require COC to conduct mandatory briefings for applicant families who qualify for a voucher.
-The briefing provides a broad description of owner and family responsibilities, explains COC's procedures, and includes instructions on how to lease a unit.
+HUD regulations require the PHA to conduct mandatory briefings for applicant families who qualify for a voucher.
+The briefing provides a broad description of owner and family responsibilities, explains the PHA's procedures, and includes instructions on how to lease a unit.
 This part describes how oral briefings will be conducted, specifies what written information will be provided to families, and lists the family's obligations under the program.
+The PHA must take reasonable steps to ensure meaningful access by persons with Limited English proficiency.